 Are you starting to see a trend here?

-It’s not that we really like kushes, I mean we do but that’s not the point, they really are some of the highest THC strains.
+It may seem I’m a little biased here.
+I mean, I do like kushes but that’s not the point, they really are some of the highest THC strains.

-Afghan Kush is an Indica that has been popular for a while now, as it is the product of the Hindu Kush mountain range.
+Afghan Kush is an Indica that has been popular for a while now.
+It is the product of the Hindu Kush mountain range.